 - 100% Tung Oil to waterproof the walls of the hive

-- Entrance Reducer to keep harmful animals (like mice and beetles) out of the hive
+- Entrance Reducer– to keep harmful pests out of the hive and reduce drafts

 - Solid Bottom Board– This one is debated among beekeepers.
 Some like to use their screened bottom board year-round to reduce the moisture level in the hive.
 Others prefer to use a solid bottom board during the winter to decrease the cold air and pests that enter the hive.
 I suggest trying solid and screened bottom boards to see what will work best for you and you’re hives.
 I personally use a solid bottom board when overwintering honeybees.